buraksatar/buraksatar.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student at the School of Computer Science and Engineering (SCSE) of Nanyang Technological University (NTU), Singapore.
-My scholarship is under Singapore International Graduate Award (SINGA) by Institute for Infocomm Research (I2R) of Agency for Science, Technology and Research (A*STAR).
+I am a second-year PhD student at NTU, Singapore.
+My scholarship is under SINGA by A*STAR.

 I work on **video understanding & machine learning** by using **multi modalities** under the supervision of [Prof. Joo Hwee Lim](https://scholar.google.com/citations?user=BjEDX4EAAAAJ&hl=en) and [Dr Zhu Hongyuan](https://hongyuanzhu.github.io/) from A*STAR and [Prof. Hanwang Zhang](https://personal.ntu.edu.sg/hanwangzhang) from NTU.

+I did my master under the supervision of [Prof. Ahmet Emir Dirik](https://scholar.google.com/citations?user=cfgcBIEAAAAJ&hl=tr) on vehicle detection.
+I also have various working experiences, from a start-up in Istanbul to Turkish Airlines Technology.

 Recent News
 ======
+* 07/2021: Attended [PAISS 2021](https://project.inria.fr/paiss/), and presented a poster.
 * 05/2021: One paper accepted by ICIP 2021.
 * 04/2021: I finished the lecture requirements of NTU for QE.
 * 01/2020: Started to do PhD.